gabriellewee/portfolio/posts/2023-03-02-why-does-the-letter-g-look-so-weird.md

 date: 2023-03-02
 title: Why does the letter G look so weird?
 ---
 I don’t know if it’s just me, but finding an aesthetically pleasing G is the bane of my existence.
 I’ve never liked the way G looks in any font — especially cursive G’s, those are the worst.
 Lowercase g’s don’t make much sense either, especially the [looptail variety](https://psycnet.apa.org/doiLanding?doi=10.1037%2Fxhp0000532).
-I used to spend hours as a child rewriting my name over and over because I couldn't get it to look like how I wanted it to look (still haven’t quite gotten it right).
+I used to spend hours as a child rewriting my name over and over because I couldn’t get it to look like how I wanted it to look (still haven’t quite gotten it right).

 As time has passed, this search for the perfect G has spilled over into other parts of my life.
 I spent three hours browsing Etsy the other day because I wanted an initial necklace and all the G’s were too narrow, too angled, not special in any particular way.